Proven Clinical Effects

-There are a number of other studies on autoinflation.
+There are a number of other studies and reports on autoinflation.
 Some of them have been listed below:

 As pointed out in the the 'NHS Quick Reference Guide: Surgical Management of OME in Children' document, NICE reommcends GPs should offer autoinflation during the active observation period to children with OME who are likely to cooperate.
 Those are usually children over 4 years-old as they must be able to inflate the Otovent balloon.